hegde-atri/hegde-atri/README.md

  <li><a href="https://github.com/hegde-atri/FileOrganizer">File Organizer</a> - This is a C# application using Avalonia UI.
 This application can be used to sort files in a given directory according to their file extension.</li>

 <li><a href="https://github.com/hegde-atri/meetingBooking">Meeting Booking</a> - JavaFx application that allows for meeting booking, adding refreshments, and automatically scheduling cleaners.</li>
+<li><a href="https://github.com/hegde-atri/arch-wiki">Arch-wiki</a> - A wiki with a lot of things I learned by trial and error whilst using arch linux.
+Aimed to help beginners to Arch linux.
+You can visit it <a href="https://arch-wiki.hegdeatri.com">here</a>.</li>

  <li><a href="https://github.com/hegde-atri/JavaPractice">Java Practice</a> - This is a repository with solutions to leetcodes, edabit and other problems, coded in java.</li>